logo for organic-pet-digest.com

 In the middle of neoplasene treatment.

-Talk with your holistic vet or ask My Online Vet for more details.
+Talk with your holistic vet or ask a veterinarian online via My Online Vet for more details.

 Overview of Different Types of Canine Tumors and Their Common Treatments

 Listed in the chart below are different types of tumors, both malignant and benign, that can grow in the canine species.
-You will find the type of tumor, a brief physical description and the common treatment method.
+You will find the types of tumors, a brief physical description of each and the common treatment methods.

 Each listed tumor can be clicked on, which will provide a link to more detailed and thorough information from an outside medical source.